ur4ckh/CheatDevicePS2-wiki/Code-Types.md

-Cheat Device's engine is borrowed from ps2rd, which roughly supports the code types used by CodeBreaker.
+Cheat Device's engine is borrowed from ps2rd, which closely supports the code types used by CodeBreaker.
 This page documents each supported code type with any caveats to be aware of.

 ## 0: 8-bit constant write
 ```